-This CEN Workshop Agreement (CWA 17933:2023) has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
-It was approved by the Workshop participants on 2023-05-23, the constitution of which was supported by CEN following the public call for participation made on 2022-06-13.
+This CEN Workshop Agreement has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
+It was approved by a Workshop of representatives of interested parties on YYYY-MM-DD, the constitution of which was supported by CEN following the public call for participation made on 2022-06-13.
 However, this CEN Workshop Agreement does not necessarily include all relevant stakeholders.

-The final text of this CEN Workshop Agreement was provided to CEN for publication on 2023-05-23.
+The final text of this CEN Workshop Agreement was provided to CEN for publication on YYYY-MM-DD.